seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 When the sweet wind did gently kiss the trees
 And they did make no noise, in such a night
 Troilus methinks mounted the Troyan walls
-And sigh’d his soul toward the Grecian tents,
+And sigh'd his soul toward the Grecian tents,
 Where Cressid lay that night.

 **JESSICA**
 In such a night
-Did Thisbe fearfully o’ertrip the dew
+Did Thisbe fearfully o'ertrip the dew
-And saw the lion’s shadow ere himself
+And saw the lion's shadow ere himself
-And ran dismay’d away.
+And ran dismay'd away.

 **LORENZO**
 In such a night